spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ![Artifact constraints](artifact_constraints.png)

 In this example, even though each trigger has its own artifact(s) defined, when one of the artifacts is present, all of the defined artifact constraints on all triggers are evaluated.
-If _any_ of them is missing, the pipeline will not trigger.
+If _any_ of them are missing, the pipeline will not trigger.
 This is [fixed](https://github.com/spinnaker/orca/pull/4322) in Spinnaker 1.30 to only consider the artifacts that are defined on the triggered trigger (there's [an exeption](https://github.com/spinnaker/orca/pull/4397/files#diff-b25c50ecaceee2f8b0ae1ddc77fc92d48d16fb7ff9d15d27612685f1985b2a1eR241-R243) for artifacts that have defined a default artifact or use prior execution; they will always be considered).
 If you've relied on this bug, you'll need to add manually add all the artifact constraints to all triggers to replicate the previous behavior.

-#### Artifacts in pipelines triggered from a pipeline stage

-If you are using a pipeline stage to trigger other pipelines, and those pipelines doesn't have any triggers defined on their own, Spinnaker will now copy any expected artifacts from the parent pipeline to the child pipeline.
-This is to make it possible to use artifact binding in the child pipeline. ([#4397](https://github.com/spinnaker/orca/pull/4397/files#diff-57186eac390b3c98b69727875b371b4f55988243e44346845da22054b7f9546a))

 #### Binding inline artifacts